awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **ECU** – The relative measure of the integer processing power of an Amazon EC2 instance\.
 To make it easy for developers to compare CPU capacity between different instance classes, we have defined an Amazon EC2 Compute Unit\.
 The amount of CPU that is allocated to a particular instance is expressed in terms of these EC2 Compute Units\.
 One ECU currently provides CPU capacity equivalent to a 1\.0–1\.2 GHz 2007 Opteron or 2007 Xeon processor\.
 + **Memory \(GiB\)** – The RAM, in gibibytes, allocated to the DB instance\.
 There is often a consistent ratio between memory and vCPU\.
 As an example, take the db\.r4 instance class, which has a memory to vCPU ratio similar to the db\.r5 instance class\.
 However, for most use cases the db\.r5 instance class provides better, more consistent performance than the db\.r4 instance class\.
 + **Max\.
 Bandwidth \(Mbps\)** – The maximum bandwidth in megabits per second\.
 Divide by 8 to get the expected throughput in megabytes per second\.
+**Note**
+This figure refers to I/O bandwidth for local storage within the DB instance\.
+It doesn't apply to communication with the Aurora cluster volume\.
 + **Network Performance** – The network speed relative to other DB instance classes\.

 ## Hardware Specifications for All Available DB Instance Classes for Aurora<a name="Concepts.DBInstanceClass.SummaryAurora"></a>